dhawk/concurrent-pascal-compiler/interrupt-problems.md

 }
 ~~~

-The most recent velocity measurement is kept in a global variable `velocity` (more on `volatile` below).
+The most recent velocity measurement is kept in a global variable `velocity` *(more on* `volatile` *later).*

 TMR0 has been set up to interrupt upon the completion of each velocity measurement period *(details not shown)*.
-Upon each of these interrupts the ADC value is saved to the global `velocity` variable.
+Upon each of these interrupts the ADC value is saved to the global `velocity` variable[^shift-needed].

 The main code continuously updates the throttle setting based on the latest velocity reading and desired speed setting.